espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 This option is used to select the SPI mode for the flash memory.

 * **QIO** - Quad I/O Fast Read
-    * Four SPI pins are used to write the flash address part of the command, and to read flash data out.
+    * Four SPI pins are used to write the flash address part of the command and to read flash data out.

 * **DIO** - Dual I/O Fast Read
-    * Two SPI pins are used to write the flash address part of the command, and to read flash data out.
+    * Two SPI pins are used to write the flash address part of the command and to read flash data out.

 * **QOUT** - Quad Output Fast Read
     * Four SPI pins are used to read the flash data out.